Oliver's Cornwall

 The Heligan Loop - Oliver's Diary

 I know both Pentewan and Mevagissey quite well, favouring the former by far over the latter.
 I have also walked all the Clay Trails several times, including Pentewan to Wheal Martyn before its northern section had been completed.
-It was my map-making friend Ernie Biddle who told me about the new cycle trail from the Pentewan Valley Trail to Heligan and Mevagissey.
+It was my late map-making friend Ernie Biddle who told me about the new cycle trail from the Pentewan Valley Trail to Heligan and Mevagissey.
 So when, in August 2010, I spotted it while walking on the Clay Trail from Pentewan to Wheal Martyn, I decided to return to it for my next walk.
 As it is a round walk, starting and finishing on the coast, in due course it will become also one of my Coastal Round Walks.
 For the time being, as it includes a short stretch of Clay Trail, and is waymarked as a ‘Coast and Clay Trail’, I am happy to include it on my Clay Trails page.
 I enjoyed the stretch to Mevagissey more than I expected.
 Although it is part of both the Cornish Way and National Cycle Network Route 3, it seems as yet to be little used.
 All I encountered were dog walkers and one couple on bikes.
 Reaching Mevagissey, I discovered that I had left my sandwiches on a wall by the St. Austell road.
 A poor pasty had to suffice for lunch.
-To my amazement, and pleasure, they were still there when I drove by on my way home.
+To my amazement, and pleasure, the sandwiches were still there when I drove by on my way home.

 Return to Heligan Loop